usegalaxy-eu/galaxy-beacon-import/README.md

 # Try it locally

-## 1. Get the right galaxy
+## 1. Set up galaxy

-The script needs a custom endpoint of the galaxy API which is included in the following branch

-    git clone -b branch url.git
-    cd galaxy

-## 2. Create galaxy admin user

-The beacon import can only be run by admin users.
-To create an admin user follow these steps

-* Create a `galaxy.yml` from sample

-    cp config/galaxy.yml.sample config/galaxy.yml
+You will need a galxy instance where you have admin privileges.
+You can for example clone galaxy and run it with the included `run.sh` script.

+* To select VCF files in the galaxy frontend enable the setting `enable_beacon_integration` in your galaxy.yml
-* Edit `config/galaxy.yml`, adding your email to `admin_users`
+* To get api access add your email in the setting `admin_users`

-    sed -i 's/#admin_users: null/admin_users: <your-email>/g' config/galaxy.yml

-* Start galaxy

-    ./run.sh

-* Open galaxy in your browser and register with the same email added to `admin_users`

-* Go to `User -> Preferences` and select `Manage API Key`.
-You will see an input field and a button that reads `Create a new key`.
-Press this button and remember the key for later.

-## 3. Provide a dataset
+## 2. Provide a dataset

 Perform the following actions in your local galaxy (`http://localhost:8080`)

 * Log in as any user
 * Go to `User -> Preferences ` and select `Manage Beacon`
 * In the Modal, press the green button to enable beacon for this user
-* Create a history called `___BEACON_PICKUP___`
+* Use the button to switch to your beacon history
 * Upload any `.vcf` file to the history

-## 4. Start beacon-python
+## 3. Start beacon-python

 Beacon python is an implementation of beacon in python.
 It will be the target of the import.